joshuacox/kubash/README.md

 methods.

 Other provisioning beyond KVM/qemu is also being looked at, suggestions welcome in the issues.
-Keep in mind this started life a ten line script of me just trying to duplicate the [official instructions](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

-After both the kubespray and openshift playbooks went sideways on me and I determined I needed to learn how to refamiliarize myself with spinning up a cluster with another method.
+Keep in mind this started life as a ten line script of me just trying to duplicate the [official instructions](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) after both the kubespray and openshift playbooks went sideways on me and I determined I needed to refamiliarize myself with spinning up a cluster with another method.
 Somewhere along the way I came across this
 [google doc](https://docs.google.com/document/d/1rEMFuHo3rBJfFapKBInjCqm2d7xGkXzh0FpFO0cRuqg/edit#)